October 8 (film): Release and distribution

 October 8 was theatrically released in the United States on March 14, 2025, through Briarcliff Entertainment.
 It became available for streaming on April 1, 2025.
 The film grossed $1.3 million at the U.S. box office.

-Critical reception

-Popcorn meter score from verified audience was 99%, with rating of 4.9/5.

 The documentary screened at the Miami Jewish Film Festival.

-Sharon Farber's score was nominated for a Hollywood Music In Media Award.
+Reception

+Critical response

-Frank Avella of The Contending wrote, "in a social media driven world where we accept what pops up in our feed as gospel...
-October 8 stands as a testament to just how dangerous trusting that feed can be and how it can lead to disinformation that infects an entire generation.
-October 8 should be required viewing for all college and university students and everyone who ever posted or reposted anything about Gaza and the conflict."
-Elizabeth Weitzman of TheWrap also favorably reviewed the film, writing, "under ordinary circumstances, it might feel uncontroversial to make a film about the recent rise of antisemitism on college campuses" but "in this passionate and timely documentary" Sachs "[explores] how a culture war has unfolded across U.S. universities since the October 7 Hamas attacks on Israel."
+Elizabeth Weitzman of TheWrap also reviewed the film favorably, writing, "under ordinary circumstances, it might feel uncontroversial to make a film about the recent rise of antisemitism on college campuses" but "in this passionate and timely documentary" Sachs explores "how a culture war has unfolded across U.S. universities since the October 7 Hamas attacks on Israel."

-Michael O'Sullivan of The Washington Post praised the film's "often-moving first-person student testimony" and noted its claim that Hamas may be behind SJP, while lamenting its lack of criticism of the Israeli government and military.
+Michael O'Sullivan of The Washington Post praised the film's "often-moving first-person student testimony" and noted its claim that Hamas may be behind SJP while lamenting its lack of criticism of the Israeli government and military.
 Frank Scheck of The Hollywood Reporter called out some cherry-picking and "questionable conclusions", adding, "But there's no denying the importance of its message and the need for corrective action by political, academic, religious and civil leaders".

-Christian Toto reviewed the film as "[chronicling] the antisemitism spike following the worst terror attack since 9/11."
-He praised Sachs for "[connecting] the harrowing dots, from Hamas hijacking the Left's talking points to the inscrutable silence of human rights groups" and wrote that the "current normal remains unacceptable, framed by cowardice from those claiming to protect marginalized groups."
-Toto concluded: "Sachs' ability to connect cultural threads over the decades is impressive.
-Her apolitical approach is shrewd and necessary.
-The messages within October 8 must reach as many people as possible.
-Politics shouldn't matter when it comes to renouncing hate."